hughker/documentation/README.md

 ## Advanced usage

-Now that you are live, you can enhance experience of your buyers even more by directly using our APIs or enabling advanced features
+Now that you've set Findify live on your store, you can enhance the experience of your customers even further!
+Check out the documentation of our Merchant.JS API, which allows you to make advanced modifications to all the frontend components.

 ### [Merchant.JS API](merchant-js/README.md)

-[Merchant JS](merchant-js/README.md) is a JavaScript library that is included in your store and provides the intregration with all the functionality we expose, as well as all customizations that you can do through the Merchant Dashboard.
+The [Merchant JS](merchant-js/README.md) is a JavaScript library that is included in your store and provides the intregration with all the functionality we expose, as well as all customizations that you can do through the Merchant Dashboard.

-[Merchant JS](merchant-js/README.md) exposes an API with the help of which you can perform different modifications both to the UI and to the content.
+The [Merchant JS](merchant-js/README.md) also exposes an API with the help of which you can perform different modifications both to the UI and to the content.

-We have also created a bunch of [examples](merchant-js/examples/README.md) that can help using it.
+We have also created a few [examples](merchant-js/examples/README.md) that demostrate how you can use the M.JS API.

 ### Search API
-You can use following advanced features by querying our API directly
+All of Findify's functionality is exposed via a JSON API.
+Some Beta functionality is only exposed via the API, and you're welcome to try them out:
 * [Demand messaging](search-api/features/demand-messaging.md)

 ## Contribute